Gender Justice League: Military service

+In 2025, the Human Rights Campaign Foundation and Lambda Legal Defense and Education Fund filed a federal lawsuit against the Trump administration, challenging the constitutionality of Executive Order 14183, the transgender military ban.
+The case, Human Rights Campaign Foundation & Lambda Legal v.
+Trump, represents six actively serving transgender service members, one transgender individual seeking to enlist, and the GJL.

 Political activism

 Seattle politics

 Gender Justice League supports various political causes within the city of Seattle, not all of which are strictly related to transgender issues.
 GJL has also supported other efforts within the city, including bills that strengthen tenant's rights.

 Kshama Sawant was the recipient of a Gender Justice Award in 2015 for her political activism supporting transgender individuals.
 Sawant has also donated money from her "solidarity fund" to GJL, citing their efforts to help transgender individuals as the reason for her donation.

-Washington State politics
+Washington state politics

 Gender Justice League is active in influencing Washington State politics.
 They have had an impact in organizing against bills that they believe would harm transgender individuals in Washington, including Washington Senate Bill 6443 and state ballot initiatives 1515 (2016) and 1552 (2017).